Pulmonary Vascular Disease Overview and Practice Questions Illustration

-These disorders can arise from a myriad of causes, such as genetic factors, high blood pressure, and chronic lung diseases.
+These disorders can stem from various causes, including genetic factors, pulmonary hypertension, and chronic lung conditions.

 What is Pulmonary Vascular Disease?